-Sysparm Use Possible Values Default The amount of storage above the 16 MB line, in multiples of 1024 bytes, to be allocated to each thread. n 1024 1021 by tes, to be unocated to caeff interal.
+Sysparm Use Possible Values Default

+THSIZEABOVE The amount of storage above the 16 MB line, in multiples of n 1024

+1024 bytes, to be allocated to each thread.

 TIBTAB

 Sysparm Use Possible Values Default

 TIBTAB The location and size of the TIB table to be built when DYNnnnnn ANYnnnnn ANYnnnnn

 SMARTS is initialized.